jamesfed/0DayMitigations/README.md

 ## When you get back to your institutions

-1. Consider how widley accessible your services need to be, consider geo-blocking and geo-allowing.
+1. Consider how widely accessible your services need to be, consider geo-blocking and geo-allowing.
 2. Leverage trustworthy block lists, see how many hits you are getting.
 3. Install your anti-malware agents on **all** your servers - including Linux.
 4. Restrict outbound and internal traffic from services that permit inbound connections from the Internet to the minimum required for their function.